mikkokallio/bicep-workshop/docs/unit_3.md

 - In the new folder, create the following three new files `sa.bicep`, `app.bicep`, and `sql.bicep`.

 ## Task 3.2: Create a module for the storage account
+- Before you start, familiarize yourself with the concept of modules in Bicep: https://learn.microsoft.com/en-us/training/modules/build-first-bicep-template/7-group-related-resources-modules
 - Move the storage resource from `main.bicep` to the `sa.bicep`.
 - Add parameters for any values that are not defined locally.
-(Hint: You'll probably need two params.)
+(Hint: You'll probably need two or three params.)
-- Go back to `main.bicep` and add a reference to that module.
+- Go back to `main.bicep` and add a reference to that module using the syntax given in the above article.
 Remember to supply values for any parameters the module uses!
+- When you add modules to `main.bicep`, you can use as symbolic names the same names you are using in the files without file endings, in other words, storage is `sa`, SQL server is `sql` and App Service is `app`.
-- Run what-if to see what gets changed, then deploy.
+- Run what-if to see what gets changed, if anything, then deploy.
-- Add an output for share's id.

-output childAddressPrefix string = VNet1::VNet1_Subnet1.properties.addressPrefix

 ## Task 3.2: Modularize the SQL server